 (Various versions of this quote have been attributed to everyone from Oprah to an Indian film 3 Idiots, which indicates to us the universality of the sentiment.)

 When we started to work on this blog, we quickly found ourselves writing a lot more in a much shorter amount of time than we had been able to when we were focusing on the daunting task of authoring an entire book, and we were pleased with the quality.
 However, it wasn't long before Rachel had to virtually pull Jon aside and remind him that the primary purpose of the blog was to augment our book-writing experience, not just to spill our random thoughts into the ether.
 She related the story of how she set up an Etsy store for her knitting one time, and while she had many sales and great reviews, it didn’t take long for her to realize that monetizing the creative hobby gradually sucked the intrinsic joy out of the activity.
-We agreed that we enjoy maintaining this blog, but the fun we have writing for it shouldn't overshadow our original purpose.

 What We Were Thinking: